2016k8009929004/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 For more information, please refer to ``rte_malloc`` API documentation, specifically the ``rte_malloc_heap_*`` family of function calls.

-+ Using externally allocated memory without DPDK API's

-While using heap API's is the recommended method of using externally allocated memory in DPDK, there are certain use cases where the overhead of DPDK heap API is undesirable - for example, when manual memory management is performed on an externally allocated area.
-To support use cases where externally allocated memory will not be used as part of normal DPDK workflow, there is also another set of API's under the ``rte_extmem_*`` namespace.

-These API's are (as their name implies) intended to allow registering or unregistering externally allocated memory to/from DPDK's internal page table, to allow API's like ``rte_mem_virt2memseg`` etc. to work with externally allocated memory.
-Memory added this way will not be available for any regular DPDK allocators; DPDK will leave this memory for the user application to manage.

-The expected workflow is as follows:

-* Get a pointer to memory area
-* Register memory within DPDK
-    - If IOVA table is not specified, IOVA addresses will be assumed to be unavailable
-    - Other processes must attach to the memory area before they can use it
-* Perform DMA mapping with ``rte_dev_dma_map`` if needed
-* Use the memory area in your application
-* If memory area is no longer needed, it can be unregistered
-    - If the area was mapped for DMA, unmapping must be performed before unregistering memory
-    - Other processes must detach from the memory area before it can be unregistered

-Since these externally allocated memory areas will not be managed by DPDK, it is therefore up to the user application to decide how to use them and what to do with them once they're registered.

 Per-lcore and Shared Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~